PromptAI/promptdialog/docs/common_questions/index.md

 has_children: false
 ---

-### Can the bot reply with an attachment?
-Yes.
-Please refer to the tutorial [Create a dialog flow - There are five different kinds of replies a bot can make](/docs/tutorial/flow/#there-are-five-different-kinds-of-replies-a-bot-can-make).

-### Can I fill multiple slots in one sentence?
-For example, "I want five pounds of apples"
-Yes.
-You can define multiple slots in a form, and we will automatically recognize multiple slots.
-For more details, please see [here](/docs/tutorial/form/).

 ### During a conversation, I want to output different responses according to different user inputs.
 What should I do?
 There are several ways to do it.